Delicate prime: History

-In 2011, Terence Tao proved in a 2011 paper, that delicate primes exist in a positive proportion for all bases.
+In 2011, Terence Tao proved that delicate primes exist in a positive proportion for all bases.
 Positive proportion here means as the primes get bigger, the distance between the delicate primes will be quite similar, thus not scarce among prime numbers.

 Widely digitally delicate primes

 In 2021, Michael Filaseta of the University of South Carolina tried to find a delicate prime number such that when you add an infinite number of leading zeros to the prime number and change any one of its digits, including the leading zeros, it becomes composite.
 He called these numbers widely digitally delicate.
-He with a student of his showed in the paper that there exists an infinite number of these numbers, although they could not produce a single example of this, having looked through 1 to 1 billion.
+He with a student of his showed in the paper that there exist an infinite number of these numbers, although they could not produce a single example of this, having looked through 1 to 1 billion.
 They also proved that a positive proportion of primes are widely digitally delicate.

 Jon Grantham gave an explicit example of a 4032-digit widely digitally delicate prime.